suites-dev/suites/packages/unit/README.md

 ## :scroll: License

-Distributed under the MIT License.
+Distributed under the Apache (Apache-2.0) License.
 See `LICENSE` for more information.